SolaceHarmony/ZLib.kotlin/README.md

 ZLib.kotlin is part of **The Solace Project** special libraries, designed to offer reliable, efficient compression for Kotlin Native targets.
 It is a complete rewrite in pure Kotlin, ensuring safety, maintainability, and native performance—without JNI, C interop, or external dependencies.

-This library was originally ported from the C#/.NET [zlib.managed](https://github.com/philippelatulippe/ZLIB.NET) project (a fork of zlib.net by ComponentAce), which itself is based on the seminal C library written by Jean-loup Gailly and Mark Adler.
+This library is a clean-room rewrite from the RFCs (RFC 1950 and RFC 1951).
+It is not a direct port of zlib or any C# project.
+The .NET implementations (zlib.net and zlib.managed) served as useful references.

 ---